coleygroup/molpal/README.md

 #### setup via mamba
 __NOTE__: the `environment.yml` must be edited to reflect your machine's setup.
 To do this, uncomment out the appropriate line depending on your CUDA version or if you lack a GPU entirely.
 If you need a lower CUDA version than those specified in the environment YAML file, comment out the PyTorch line as well and go to the [pytorch wesbite](https://pytorch.org/get-started/locally/) to set the channels and versions of both the pytorch and cudatoolkit packages properly.

+We use [mamba](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html) to manage environments, but to instead use conda, simply replace `mamba` with `conda` below.

 0. (if necessary) [install mamba](https://mamba.readthedocs.io/en/latest/installation.html)
 1. `cd /path/to/molpal`
 2. `mamba env create -f environment.yml`